 I thought I would take a crazy shot in the dark and Google “George Hossfeld” and “medical malpractice.”
 Turns out, Dr. Hossfeld has been the subject of a medical malpractice lawsuit that caused him “six days of humiliation and accusations.”
 What were the chances?

 Dr. Hossfeld wrote about this experience, calling it “criminal” to be made the subject of a malpractice trial with everyday people – like you and me – on the jury as opposed to fellow doctors.
-How dare non-doctors attempt to weigh the evidence – which certainly included the testimony of a fellow doctor who said he committed malpractice – and think they could render an opinion on Dr. Hossfeld?
+How dare non-doctors attempt to weigh the evidence – which included the testimony of a fellow doctor who said he committed malpractice – and think they could render an opinion on Dr. Hossfeld?
 “No one should have the right to judge our performance except ourselves,” he writes.

-I wonder if Dr. Hossfeld applies this “only we judge us” rule to lawyers, plumbers, farmers and Indian chiefs.
-I’m guessing only doctors have earned this special privilege, this end run around the law the rest of us have been following for the last 400 years.
+I wonder if Dr. Hossfeld applies this “only we judge us” rule to lawyers, plumbers, farmers, and Indian chiefs.
+I’m guessing only doctors have earned this special privilege, this end-run around the law the rest of us have been following for the last 400 years.

 I’ve written before about the arrogance in which most of us hold our opinions on the issues of our day.
 On medical malpractice, I feel very strongly in the right to bring a medical malpractice lawsuit before a jury when someone believes – supported by another medical doctor – that a serious injury or death has resulted from negligent medical care.
 But I also know that there are people smarter than I am who disagree with me.
-So if I’m blessed to go to Heaven one day and God tells me that medical malpractice lawsuits in fact were not efficacious to overall patient health and justice (note: this probably won’t be my first question), I’ll be surprised but not shocked.
+So if I’m blessed to go to Heaven one day and God tells me that medical malpractice lawsuits were not efficacious to overall patient health and justice (note: this probably won’t be my first question), I’ll be surprised but not shocked.
 But I would be shocked if God told me that this email from George Hossfeld was anything other than mean spirited and just plain wrong.